music-suite/music-suite/src/User-Guide.md

 # Meta-information

-It is often desirable to annotate music with extraneous information, such as title, creator, time signature and so on.
+It is often desirable to annotate music with extraneous information, such as title, creator or time signature.
+Also, it is often useful to mark scores with structural information such as movement numbers, rehearsal marks or general annotations.
 In the Music Suite these are grouped together under the common label *meta-information*.

+Each type of meta-information is stored separately and can be extracted and transformed depending on its type.
+Each type of meta-information has a default value which is implicitly chosen if no meta-information of the given type has been entered (for example the default title is empty, the default key signature is C major and so on).

 The distinction between ordinary musical data and meta-data is not always clear cut.
-For example, while a clef is clearly a presentation detail, a key signature might be considered both a presentation aspect and a fundamental aspect of the musical syntax.

-TODO while we only consider notes as non-meta etc

-TODO attributes (same as in Diagrams)

-Each attribute value may apply either to a *whole* score (i.e. from beginning to end), or to a *section* of the score.
+As a rule of thumb, meta-events are any kind of event that does not directly affect how the represented music sounds when performed.
+However they might affect the appearance of the musical notation.
+For example, a *clef* is meta-information, while a *slur* is not.
+A notable exception to this rule is meta-events affecting tempo such as metronome marks and fermatas, which usually *do* affect the performance of the music.

 ## Title

-TODO
+@[title]

+@[subtitle]

+@[subsubtitle]

 ```music+haskell
 title "Frere Jaques" $ scat [c,d,e,c]
 ```

-## Movement title and number

-TODO

 ## Attribution

-TODO
+@[composer]

+@[lyricist]

+@[arranger]

+@[attribution]

+@[attributions]

 ```music+haskell
 composer "Anonymous" $ scat [c,d,e,c]